andrey-churkin/nncf/nncf/ptq/examples/yolo_v5/README.md

    ```

 2. Set the `PYTHONPATH` environment variable value to be the path to the `yolov5` directory.
-   To do this run the following command:
+   Run the following command to do this:

    ```bash
    export PYTHONPATH=${PYTHONPATH}:${NNCF_ROOT}/nncf/ptq/examples/yolo_v5/yolov5